Making Disciples at Downtown Cornerstone

 Resources

 This ever-growing list of resources is intended for the encouragement, edification and equipping of the saints of Downtown Cornerstone Church.
-(Eph 4:11-16)
+(Eph.
+4:11-16)

 Serving

-This document is intended to clarify the office of Deacon and provide an overview of the process of becoming a Deacon at Downtown Cornerstone Church.
+Deacon Primer & Process This document is intended to clarify the office of Deacon and provide an overview of the process of becoming a Deacon at Downtown Cornerstone Church.

-This Background Check form needs to be completed and submitted by all Cornerstone Community Leads and Hosts, as well as DCC Service Leads.
+Volunteer Background Check This Background Check form needs to be completed and submitted by all Cornerstone Community Leads and Hosts, as well as DCC Service Leads.

-This is where you can find descriptions of the Ministry Lead, Service Leads and Volunteer roles for each DCC Ministry (in process).
+Ministry Descriptions This is where you can find descriptions of the Ministry Lead, Service Leads and Volunteer roles for each DCC Ministry (in process).

 Growing

-While we do not necessarily fully endorse everything in every book listed here, every book listed has something to offer.
+Recommended Reading List While we do not necessarily fully endorse everything in every book listed here, every book listed has something to offer.
 This is not an exhaustive list, but these books can serve as tools in cultivating us as a God-saturated, Gospel-centered, and Christ-exalting people.

-This is a customized, combined version of The Discipleship Journal Bible Reading Plan (which plans for 25 days of reading each month, leaving five days for catch-up or further study) and the M’Cheyne Bible Reading Plan (through which you read the New Testament twice and Old Testament once per year).
+Combined navigator + m’cheyne bible reading plan This is a customized, combined version of The Discipleship Journal Bible Reading Plan (which plans for 25 days of reading each month, leaving five days for catch-up or further study) and the M’Cheyne Bible Reading Plan (through which you read the New Testament twice and Old Testament once per year).
+You can pick up a printed copy of this plan at the Connect Desk on Sundays.

 Planting

-This document is a compilation of the various resources we created, synthesized or adapted during the Launch Community development phase (June-Dec 2010) of Downtown Cornerstone Church.
+Launch documents This document is a compilation of the various resources we created, synthesized or adapted during the Launch Community development phase (June-Dec 2010) of Downtown Cornerstone Church.

-This booklet was created in the initial phase of planting to help cast a vision for this new work and call others to join us on mission here in Seattle.
+Vision prospectus This booklet was created in the initial phase of planting to help cast a vision for this new work and call others to join us on mission here in Seattle.

-The Downtown Cornerstone Church Sex Offender Policy is designed to protect families, members, visitors and “Sex Offenders” by encouraging accountability, full-disclosure, and compliance with the laws of Washington State.
+Sex offender policy The Downtown Cornerstone Church Sex Offender Policy is designed to protect families, members, visitors and “Sex Offenders” by encouraging accountability, full-disclosure, and compliance with the laws of Washington State.

 Back to Top